-What Are The Grounds For Divorce In Georgia?
+What Are The Grounds For Divorce In Marietta?

 Once upon a time, getting a divorce required proof that a spouse had cheated, mistreated or retreated from the marriage.
 In the no-fault era, spouses do not have to level accusations to get divorced.
 A good attorney will help you focus on more important issues.

 At Hill Macdonald, LLC, we explain grounds for divorce and any bearing it may have on your case.
 But rather than dwelling on the past and why you are getting divorced, our legal team is more concerned with your future and how you will get divorced.

 Our experienced Marietta divorce lawyers can help you set aside the strong emotions to view your divorce from a strategic and practical perspective.

 Under No-Fault Divorce, There Is No Need To Cast Blame

 The vast majority of Georgia divorces are filed under the grounds of irretrievable breakdown of the marriage.
 It is not necessary to prove that a spouse “done you wrong.”
 Either party can terminate the marriage, without any spiteful allegations.

 For the record, other grounds for divorce under Georgia statute include adultery of either spouse, getting impregnated by another man, cruel treatment (physical or mental), desertion, fraud, force or duress, prison conviction, habitual intoxication or drug addiction, impotency and mental illness.